mircealungu/mircea/thoughtstream.md

 **

 Evening, after big dinner in town, I still have strong cravings for sugar.
 This can not be my brain.
-This has to be some *bastard bacteria that are colonizing my gut*.
+This has to be some bastard bacteria that in my gut that are pulling on the vagus nerve.
 My brain can't be so stupid... can it?

 **Jul 26**

 The elites in the US have had it so easily that they started this meaningless attack on meritocracy.
 If they are to stay relevant, they have to reverse it.
-Unless they realize that they casnt even keep up?

 **Jul 24**

-Fischer: do not let their piece in your half court.
-As soon as it enters, as soon as you shoo it out.
+I heard that Bobby Fischer had this principle in chess: do not let the opponent's piece linger in your half board.
+As soon as it enters, as soon as you kick it out.
+I like that.

 **Jul 20**